 For those who suffer from a non-life threatening pork allergy, there are a few things that can be taken to help reduce sensitivity.
 The use of Quercitin, Vitamin A, Iron,

 L-Carnitine or Eucalyptus oils can be a big help.

 When someone has an allergy reaction, there are a few things that can be done to help:

 - An antihistamine helps stop the production of histamines.

 - An asthma rescue inhaler helps with shortness of breath and wheezing that can occur.

 - An injection of adrenalin can be given to help stop anaphylactic shock.

 - If the reaction is severe, the person should be taken to the hospital immediately.

 Sadly, there is no cure for food allergies.
-The only thing someone with one can do, is to try their best to avoid any contact with the food and be very careful with everything they consume.
+The only thing someone with a food allergy can do, is to try their best to avoid any contact with the food and be very careful with everything they consume.
 They should always read labels carefully and watch for chances of cross contamination.
 For those with a rare food allergy, like pork, this is far harder, so constant vigilance is the key.
 Be prepared and always let those around you know of your allergy and what to do if you have a severe reaction.
-When traveling be sure, you know where the nearest hospital is.
+When traveling, be sure you know where the nearest hospital is.
 Being aware and prepared could be the difference between life and death.